-It is with regret that once again the National Army Museum must close to the public, following the latest government announcement in response to the Covid-19 pandemic.
+The National Army Museum remains temporarily closed following the latest government announcement in response to the Covid-19 pandemic.

-We will continue to monitor the situation carefully, so please follow our social channels and check back to this website in the New Year for further announcements concerning reopening arrangements.
+We will follow the government's roadmap for the easing of restrictions in England, so please follow our social channels and check back to the website for further announcements concerning reopening arrangements.

 Our staff and the external professionals we work with are at the heart of this museum, bringing the history of our Army to life through our world-class collection and public programme.
 Our visitors are the reason we come to work every day; to share stories of our history, to educate, to inspire and excite.
 The wellbeing of all involved in the Museum is therefore of the utmost importance and we must play our part in responding to this public health emergency.

 Our team will still be working behind the scenes, while complying with government health advice.
 While our doors may be closed, our website will be well and truly open!
 It is a fabulous place to explore the history of our Army and our collection.